Getting Your Head Straight

 2. Practise Positive Self-Talk

-When you look in the mirror do you talk to yourself more like A or B?
+When you look in the mirror do you talk to yourself more like Anna or Belle?

-A 'I'll never be slim.
-I've only lost a measly half a stone in four weeks.
+Anna: "I'll never be slim.
+I've only lost a measly 7lbs in four weeks.
 And I broke my diet last night.
-I may as well just give up.'
+I may as well just give up."

-B 'This is going well, that half a stone has really made a difference.
-I enjoyed a treat last night, now I'm really looking forward to watching the next half a stone disappear.'
+Belle: "This is going well, that half a stone has really made a difference.
+I enjoyed a treat last night, now I'm really looking forward to watching the next half a stone disappear."

-Both of these are examples of 'self-talk' - automatic thoughts, or statements all of us constantly make to ourselves - which influence how we feel and act.
-Self-talk may be positive and constructive (like your guardian angel) or negative and irrational (like having a destructive devil on your shoulder).
+Both of these are examples of 'self-talk' - automatic thoughts, or statements all of us constantly make to ourselves.

-If you've had on-off battles with your weight over the years, it's highly likely that the 'devil' is there more often.
+If you've had on-off battles with your weight over the years, it's highly likely that the troll is there more often.

-Self-talk that says 'you're hopeless', can make you feel like a failure which, can then trigger you into the action of overeating and/or totally giving up trying to lose weight.
+Self-talk that says 'you're hopeless', can make you feel like a failure which can trigger you into the action of overeating and/or totally giving up trying to lose weight.

 How to Do It

-Then turn negative talk into a positive version of the same events - as in the A and B examples above - where the resulting action was to feel good and stay on track.
+Then turn negative talk into a positive version of the same events - as in the Anna and Belle examples above - where the resulting action was to feel good and stay on track.

 3. Really Choose What You Want to Eat